kpbarnes0@gmail.com

 "...that all men are created equal, that they are endowed by their Creator with certain inalienable Rights..."

 That's all Martin Luther King Jr. wanted.
-That's all W E B Duboise and Ida B Wells wanted.
-That's all the formerly enslaved people who left the plantations wanted.
+That's all W E B DuBois and Ida B Wells wanted.
+That's all the formerly enslaved Americans who left the plantations wanted.
 They wanted us to live up to who we say we are.

-How about if we dig up some of the stories that tell the other side of the story from the one we told to our separate and unequal selves, and told everyone else to accept because if they didn't they were asking for trouble.
+How about if we dig up some of the stories that tell the other side of the story we've told to our separate and unequal selves, and told everyone else to accept because if they didn't they were branded as trouble makers.

 I don't look for ways to ask for trouble, but I do it all the time.
 All I want to do here is find a way to relate our shared History, So that's what I'm going to do.

-I guess I should warn the haters that I've taken a good long look at both sides of the story, and that I have informed opinions and signed papers on my side, so don't get all bitter when I point out your mistakes.
+I guess I should warn the haters that I've taken a good long look at both sides of the story, and that I have primary resources and informed opinions on my side, so you can be angry, just try not to get mad at everybody and you might figure out what it is that makes you angry.

 No comments: